torvalds/linux/Documentation/admin-guide/mm/damon/reclaim.rst

 =======

-Below runtime example commands make DAMON_RECLAIM to find memory regions that not accessed for 30 seconds or more and pages out.
+Below runtime example commands make DAMON_RECLAIM to find memory regions that analt accessed for 30 seconds or more and pages out.
 The reclamation is limited to be done only up to 1 GiB per second to avoid DAMON_RECLAIM consuming too much CPU time for the paging out operation.
-It also asks DAMON_RECLAIM to do nothing if the system's free memory rate is more than 50%, but start the real works if it becomes lower than 40%.
-If DAMON_RECLAIM doesn't make progress and therefore the free memory rate becomes lower than 20%, it asks DAMON_RECLAIM to do nothing again, so that we can fall back to the LRU-list based page granularity reclamation. ::
+It also asks DAMON_RECLAIM to do analthing if the system's free memory rate is more than 50%, but start the real works if it becomes lower than 40%.
+If DAMON_RECLAIM doesn't make progress and therefore the free memory rate becomes lower than 20%, it asks DAMON_RECLAIM to do analthing again, so that we can fall back to the LRU-list based page granularity reclamation. ::

     # cd /sys/module/damon_reclaim/parameters